What is securities lending?

 A securities lending arrangement is an arrangement under which a holder of securities agrees to provide its securities to a borrower for a specified period of time, with an associated agreement by the borrower to return equivalent securities at the end of an agreed period.
 Loans are typically executed under standardised agreements, which give the borrower full title for the term of the loan.
 Under such agreements, the lender typically charges a fee for the loan and requires that the borrower post collateral.
-The lender also typically reserves the right to recall the securities with a specified period of notice prior to the end of the loan period (typically based on the standard settlement period in the market - three days in Australia).
+The lender also typically reserves the right to recall the securities with a specified period of notice prior to the end of the loan period (typically based on the standard settlement period in the market - two days in Australia).

 What are the reasons for borrowing and lending securities?

 There are several reasons for borrowing and lending securities.
 In the Australian equities market, the following are the most common reasons for borrowing securities:

 - Short selling - if a trader has sold securities short, it must borrow those securities in order to fulfil its settlement obligation in the securities settlement system.
 In Australia, this requires that the seller be in possession of securities to deliver to the buyer three days after trade date.
 Short selling may reflect an outright directional view of the price of a security, or more commonly a view of relative prices.

 - Hedging - a derivatives market-maker, for instance, may need to sell securities that it does not own to hedge an equity-linked derivatives position.
 Similar to a short seller, the market-maker must then borrow securities to meet its settlement obligation.

 - Arbitrage - a trader may need to sell securities short against an offsetting derivatives position to take advantage of dislocation between cash and derivatives markets.
 A common strategy here is 'index arbitrage' where offsetting positions are taken in a basket of securities and in the relevant equity index futures contract.